SystemRage/py-kms/docs/Getting Started.md

 Check syntax with `sudo systemd-analyze verify py3-kms.service`, correct file permission (if needed) `sudo chmod 644 /etc/systemd/system/py3-kms.service`, then reload systemd manager configuration `sudo systemctl daemon-reload`, start the daemon `sudo systemctl start py3-kms.service` and view its status `sudo systemctl status py3-kms.service`.
 Check if daemon is correctly running with `cat </path/to/your/log/files/folder>/pykms_logserver.log`.
 Finally a few generic commands useful for interact with your daemon [here](https://linoxide.com/linux-how-to/enable-disable-services-ubuntu-systemd-upstart/).

+### Etrigan
+You can run py-kms daemonized (via [Etrigan](https://github.com/SystemRage/Etrigan)) using a command like `python3 pykms_Server.py etrigan start` and stop it with `python3 pykms_Server.py etrigan stop`.
+With Etrigan you have another way to launch py-kms GUI (specially suitable if you're using a virtualenv), so `python3 pykms_Server.py etrigan start -g` and stop the GUI with `python3 pykms_Server.py etrigan stop` (or interact with the `EXIT` button).

 ### Upstart (deprecated)
 If you are running a Linux distro using `upstart` (deprecated), create the file: `sudo nano /etc/init/py3-kms.conf`, then add the following (change it where needed) and save: